 Then, add the walnuts, chocolate chips and stir.

-Transfer the chocolate batter to the prepare baking dish and even the mixture with a spatula.
+Transfer the chocolate batter to the prepare baking dish and even the mixture by gently pressing with a spatula.

 Step 3- Make the pumpkin layer

 To the ½ cup of batter that you set aside, add the pumpkin purée, the extra ⅓ cup of flour, the extra ½ tsp of baking powder and the pumpkin spices.
-Stir well until combined and spread it over the chocolate layer (use a spatula to even its surface).
+Stir well until combined and spread it over the chocolate layer (use a spatula to even its surface as well).